-I’ve temporarily exhausted my supply of wedding photos, so that theme is back on the shelf for a while.
-Meantime, something caught my attention the other day that relates not to my family’s story but to that of the city I live in.
-It also speaks of the on-going story of violence against women.
-This is particularly in my mind at the moment, I guess mainly in light of the high-profile fatal attacks on women that have made the news lately.
+A few days ago, something caught my attention the other day that relates not to my family’s story but to that of the city I live in.
+It also speaks of the on-going story of violence against women, which is particularly in my mind at the moment, I guess mainly in light of the high-profile fatal attacks on women that have made the news lately.
 For each for these cases, I know there are many, many more that are not reported.
 Violence is endured daily by so many women in so many places – and most go un-remarked and un-reported.

-So … A couple of days ago, I was walking in Auckland’s oldest cemetery – Symonds Street – in central Auckland, when I found a memorial headstone that caught my attention.
+So … I was walking in Auckland’s oldest cemetery – Symonds Street – in central Auckland, when I found a memorial headstone that caught my attention.

 Sacred to the memory of Emily Mary the beloved daughter of George and Emily Keeling of Arch Hill who was shot while on her way to the Primitive Methodist Church Bible Class Alexandra Street April 2nd 1886.
 Aged 17 years.